LeaHGG/TDIP-processing/README.md

 SEfit_from_mat_logging.m calls .mat files in Data repository\Input data\Nesjavellir\
 SEfit_from_Tx2_surface.m calls .tx2 files in Data repository\Input data\Krafla\
 SEfit_from_Tx2_XB.m calls .tx2 files in Data repository\Input data\Hvedemarken\
 The three scripts are relatively similar.
 They load data and carry out the six steps of the processing procedure described in the paper.
-They plot the results (as shown in Figs 2 and 3 of the paper) and save the results as a .mat file which can be retrieved in Output data folder: GEMGAS_SEfit_log_saveOK_v2.mat, Krafla_SEfit_log_saveOK.mat and Hvede_SEfit_log_saveOK.mat, respectively.
+They plot the results and save the results as a .mat file which can be used for the next step (Debye decomposition)

 2) DEBYE DECOMPOSITION

-GEMGAS_RTD_v5.m calls .mat files in Data repository\Output data\
-Krafla_RTD_v4.m calls .mat files in Data repository\Output data\
-Hvede_RTD_v4.m calls .mat files in Data repository\Output data\
-The input files are produced by SE fits scripts above.
-The output files are in the Output data folder.
+GEMGAS_RTD_v5.m calls .mat files (Output data from scripts above) Krafla_RTD_v4.m calls .mat files (Output data from scripts above) Hvede_RTD_v4.m calls .mat files (Output data from scripts above)